 According to the National Institute of Ageing, natural menopause occurs between 45 and 55 years of age and lasts for around 7 years, but can continue for up to 14 years.

-According to some estimates, the occurrence of hot flashes may run for an average of 5.2 years.
-And the earlier in life they occur, the longer time period they may last.
+According to some estimates, the occurrence of hot flashes may run for an average of

 Changes in these hormone levels affect the action of other hormones that are responsible for regulating the body’s temperature.
 This causes the characteristic feelings of sudden warmth, flushing, and excessive sweating.